 What is an HRMS?

-A Human Resource Management System (HRMS) is the HR solution that scales the functionality of HRIS a bit further.
+A Human Resource Management System (HRMS) is an HR solution that scales the functionality of HRIS a bit further.
 This system typically includes all the components of HRIS, but with talent management added to the mix.
-This piece of the HR pie can provide applications such as performance reviews and succession planning to further incorporate employee lifecycle management from hire to retire.
+This piece of the HR puzzle can provide applications such as performance reviews and succession planning to further incorporate employee lifecycle management from hire to retire.

 By using an HRMS, companies can promote engagement from the recruiting process, just like with an HRIS.
 But with an HRMS, companies can maintain that engagement by assigning personalized employee goals and conducting regular performance tracking in a simplified, online system.